Basilica of Saint Louis, King of France: Construction

 After the elevation of the Diocese of St. Louis to archdiocese status in 1847, the cathedral became home to an early chapter of the Society of Saint Vincent de Paul, a Catholic charity for the indigent.
 Both Archbishop Peter Richard Kenrick and St. Louis Mayor Bryan Mullanphy were counted among the founders of the chapter, initially dedicated to assisting immigrants at a time of waves of immigration from Ireland and Germany, but later expanding to all St. Louis residents.

 The tradition of care for the poor and needy was carried on in the early 20th century after the appointment of the Reverend John Tannrath to head the church on September 5, 1915.
 Tannrath not only refurbished the rectory and church, but also reestablished a parish school for local immigrant children.
 He arranged care for disabled children and adults.

 Recent history

-Again due to the growth of the city, a larger church was consecrated in 1914 farther west of the current church, in the city's Central West End neighborhood.
+The city's growth led to a larger church being consecrated in 1914, farther west of the current church, in the Central West End neighborhood.
 This larger church, the Cathedral Basilica of Saint Louis, continues to serve as the seat of the archbishop of St. Louis.
 To recognize the original cathedral's significance, on January 27, 1961, Pope John XXIII designated it a basilica, giving it the present name, the Basilica of Saint Louis, King of France.
 Shortly after, in 1963, the church was renovated by the prominent St. Louis architectural firm Murphy and Mackey.

 In 2015, the Basilica underwent a restoration, including: